4-FSK modulator and demodulator

 print("Кол-во ошибок за всё время моделирования: $(ErrorCnt[end])")

-The simulation results are as follows: our released modulator and demodulator work correctly, without errors.
-This means that such an implementation can be applied to communication protocols such as DMR.
+The simulation results are as follows: the modulator and demodulator that we have implemented work correctly, without errors.
+This means that such an implementation can be applied to communication protocols, for example, DMR.